 What Type Of Potting Soil Is Best For Mammillaria Cactus?

-When you repot your pincushion cactus, you can use a prepared cactus/succulent potting soil, or make up your own cactus mix to get the soil texture you want using a combination of one part potting mix; one part coarse builder’s sand and one part loam.
+When you repot your pincushion cactus, you can use a prepared cactus/succulent potting soil or make up your own cactus mix to get the soil texture you want using a combination of one part potting mix, one part coarse builder’s sand, and one part loam.
 Adding pumice will also help improve drainage.

 When And How Often Do Mammillaria Bloom?

-Flowers come in a wide range of colors, sizes, and shapes, depending upon the species of Mammillaria.
+Flowers come in a wide range of colors, sizes, and shapes, depending on the species of Mammillaria.

-Some of richly fragrant and very attractive to hummingbirds and other pollinators.
+Some of them are richly fragrant and very attractive to hummingbirds and other pollinators.

 How Often Do Mammillaria Bloom?

 In an ideal outdoor setting, these plants produce buds during one growing season and then go dormant through the winter and into the spring and early summer.

-After the first summer rain, the pincushion cactus open and the flowers last for about seven days.
-Healthy, happy Mammillaria may bloom several times during the growing season, always following a rain.
+After the first summer rain, the pincushion cactus opens, and the flowers last for about seven days.
+Healthy, happy Mammillaria may bloom several times during the growing season, always following rain.